bgoonz/BGOONZ_BLOG_2.0/docs/content/cheat-sheets/cheatsheet-v2.md

     pipenv install <package>
     ```

-    Pipenv will install your package and create a Pipfile for you in your project’s directory.
+    Pipenv will install your package and create a Pipfile for you in your project's directory.
 The Pipfile is used to track which dependencies your project needs in case you need to re-install them.
 3. Uninstall Packages

     ```